ThinkUpLLC/ThinkUp/docs/source/troubleshoot/common/admindeactivated.rst

 possible if the administrator's account has been deactivated.
 Manually reactivate an administrator's ThinkUp account by setting the is_activated field equal to 1 in the ThinkUp installation's owners table.

-TODO Fill in how to manually access the MySQL database via the terminal or phpMyAdmin
+Here's how to :doc:`directly access your ThinkUp database to make this change </troubleshoot/common/advanced/directdb>`.